theluqmn/propulsion-md/index.md

 ### Responsive design

 Your content will look great on any device.
-Propulsion MD has custom CSS styles for both horizontal and vertical screens, so we can ensure that your content is always displayed correctly.
+Propulsion MD has custom CSS styles for both horizontal and vertical screens, so I can guarantee that your site will look great on any device.